 • Performed at the Newport Festival, CBGBs, Iron Horse, and Mountain Stage

 • Sang on Academy Awards backing up Alison Krauss and Elvis Costello

-• Developing, and performing in, an Off-Broadway experimental musical
+• Developing, and performing in, an experimental musical magic lantern show

 • Lewis & Clark Law School, Portland, OR JD 2002, cum laude